lightningC00kie/nfa-to-dfa/README.md

 - **Design and Implementation**: Create a C# program that can convert a given NFA into a DFA.
 - **Regular Expression Conversion**: Develop the capability to convert arbitrary regular expressions into NFAs.
 - **Clear Representation**: Present resulting DFA and NFA models using transition representations to facilitate understanding.
-- **Input Validation**: Ensure the program handles diverse edge cases and validates input for accuracy.

 ### Scope